-Use the information about Sally and her brother to find out how many gifts there are in each
+Use the information about Sally and her brother to find out how many children there are in the Brown family.

 Nine squares with side lengths 1, 4, 7, 8, 9, 10, 14, 15, and 18 cm can be fitted together to form a rectangle.
 What are the dimensions of the rectangle?

 Pat counts her sweets in different groups and both times she has some left over.
 How many sweets could she have had?

 Rocco ran in a 200 m race for his class.
 Use the information to find out how many runners there were in the race and what Rocco's finishing position was.

 Strike it Out game for an adult and child.
 Can you stop your partner from being able to go?